weeblr/jdevdocs/en/docs/contribute/tools.md

 ![Editing a documentation page directly on Github](../_images/github-editing.png)

-- For more complex changes, or simply more convinience, use your regular git development workflow, with your preferred IDE (VSCode, Jetbrains IDES, Sublime Text,etc)
+- For more complex changes, or simply more convenience, use your regular git development workflow, with your preferred IDE (VSCode, Jetbrains IDES, Sublime Text,etc)

 ## Building and publishing